 Audiences have since heard Mr. Tsutsmi’s solo appearances with the ORTF in Paris, the Berlin Radio Symphony, Rotterdam Philharmonic, Netherlands Chamber Orchestra, Munich Philharmonic, London Symphony, London Philharmonia, the Czech and Royal Liverpool Philharmonics, and many others.
 He has appeared with many great conductors and orchestras such as Seiji Ozawa and the Toho Gakuen Orchestra at the United Nations; at Avery Fisher Hall with the NHK Symphony.

-He taught the University of Illinois before joining the faculty of Indiana University as Professor of Music in the fall of 1988.
-He was frequently invited to conduct master classes at places like Talent Education Institute (Japan), Orford Arts Center (Canada), Lyon Conservatoire (France), Banff Centre (Canada) and Holland music session(The Netherlands).
-He has also been invited as a jury member of prestigious international music competitions such as the Grand Prix Emanuel Feuermann, ARD in Munich, M. Rostropovich in Paris, CBC/SRC in Ottawa and Osaka International in Osaka
+He taught at the University of Illinois before joining the faculty of Indiana University as Professor of Music in the fall of 1988.
+He was frequently invited to conduct master classes in places like the Talent Education Institute (Japan), Orford Arts Centre (Canada), Lyon Conservatoire (France), Banff Centre (Canada) and Holland Music Sessions (The Netherlands).
+He has also been invited as a jury member of prestigious international music competitions such as the Grand Prix Emanuel Feuermann, ARD in Munich, M. Rostropovich in Paris, CBC in Ottawa and the Osaka International Competition.

 In 2009, he was awarded Japan’s Medal with Purple Ribbon, the highest honor in Japan.
 He is also a member of the Japan Art Academy since December 2009.

-He was also elected the President of Suntory Hall in September 2007 and he was the President of Toho Gakuen School of Music for nine years.
-Now he is also Specially appointed professor, Toho Gakuen School of Music (1976-), and The visiting professorship at Korea National University of the Arts School of Music (2017-).
+He was also elected the President of Suntory Hall in September 2007 and was the President of the Toho Gakuen School of Music for nine years.
+Now he is specially appointed professor at the Toho Gakuen School of Music (1976-) and has a visiting professorship at the Korea National University of Arts (2017-).